|The Frankfurt-Tipp rating:|

 |Production country:||USA 2014|

 |Rated:||From 6 years|

-As a young fairy Maleficent (Angelina Jolie) grows up happily in the realm of the forest.
-Their friendship with the human boy Stefan could be a foundation stone for the long-awaited peace between the two hostile worlds.
-But over the years Stefan (Sharlto Copley) changes.
+As a young fairy, Maleficent (Angelina Jolie) grows up happily in the realm of the forest.
+Her friendship with the human boy Stefan could be a cornerstone for the long-awaited peace between the two hostile worlds.
+But over the years, Stefan (Sharlto Copley) changes.
 Greed for power and the throne of the kingdom drives him to betray Maleficent.
-Filled with anger and disappointment, Maleficent lets her dark side gain the upper hand.
-When the king and his wife have a child, the dark fairy puts a curse on the little Aurora, which is supposed to come true as soon as the girl is 16 years old.
-Then Aurora (Elle Fanning) will stab herself at a spindle and fall into a death-like sleep from which she will never awaken again.
-But over the years Maleficent must realize, as she sees the girl grow up, that this curse may have been a mistake and that she has destroyed the last hope of peace…
+Filled with anger and disappointment, Maleficent lets her dark side take over.
+When the king and his wife have a child, the dark fairy places a curse on little Aurora that will come true once the girl turns 16.
+Then Aurora (Elle Fanning) will prick herself on a spindle and fall into a death-like sleep from which she will never awaken.
+But over the years, Maleficent must realize, as she watches the girl grow up, that this curse may have been a mistake and that she has destroyed the last hope for peace.

 An article by Frankfurt-Tipp